Sheriff’s Report

 ARRESTS:

-• Wendi M. Wahl, 33, Sabetha Seneca was arrested on 12-13-2016 by Seneca PD arrested on charges of alleged Possession of Methamphetamine and Possession of Drug Paraphernalia.
-Bond has not been set for these charges.
+• Erich J. Hardenburger, 22, Seneca was arrested on 1-28-2017 by Seneca PD for alleged Probation Violation, Possession of Marijuana and Drug Paraphernalia.
+Hardenburger remains in custody.

+• Joshua J. Scott, 38, Seneca was arrested on 1-30-2017 by Seneca Police Department for alleged Domestic Battery and Possession of Drug Paraphernalia.
+He remains in custody.

+• Keith D. Scott, 64, Seneca was arrested on 1-30-2017 by Seneca Police Department for alleged Aggravated Assault, Battery on LEO, and Possession of Drug Paraphernalia.
+He remains in custody.

 ACCIDENTS: